Scale invariant process regression: Towards Bayesian ML with minimal assumptions: Scale invariant process (SIP)

 \subsection{Regularity}

-The scale invariant spectrum is sketched in Fig.\ \ref{fig:Spectrum}.
-The regularity of the process's sample functions $f(\bx)$ is determined by the asymptotic behavior of $a(\bk)$ for $\|\bk\| \rightarrow \infty$.
-We will show in the Appendix that for any spectrum that approaches (\ref{eta_spectrum}) asymptotically for $\|\bk\|\rightarrow\infty$ the corresponding sample paths $f(\bx)$ are $C$ times differentiable, with the highest existing derivative being $\alpha$-H\"older continuous, where $C$, $H$ are given by:
+The regularity of the process's sample functions $f(\bx)$ is determined by the asymptotic behavior of $a_\eta(\bk)$ for $\|\bk\|\rightarrow\infty$.
+The form of the exponent in (\ref{eta_spectrum}) is chosen such that $\eta$ describes the degree of differentiability.
+More exactly, $f(\bx)$ is almost surely $C$ times continuously differentiable, with the highest existing derivative being $\alpha$-H\"older continuous for all $\alpha<H$, where $C$ and $H$ are given by: